hmteditors/furman_OmegaOneTwelve/Elias/Notes.md

 - Odd tau over squiggle and double dots left of urn:cts:greekLit:tlg0012.tlg001.e4:2.102
 - Beta at the start of urn:cts:greekLit:tlg0012.tlg001.e4:2.494 is an especially ornate capital for the middle of a book.
 It begins the Catalogue of Ships.
 - There is a red zeta, eta, superscript tau, and circle with a slash through it to the left of urn:cts:greekLit:tlg0012.tlg001.e4:4.333, these indicate that the following lines, 334-336, are out of sequence.
 The lines in question appear at the bottom of the main page.
 The circle with a slash could be a marker for moving or omission and the red zeta, eta, superscript tau could suggest a reading of Zenodotus.
 Need to keep an eye out for similar occurences.
+- Line 5.300 has a blue mark next to it giving the line number.
+I'm not sure whose hand it is because I haven't seen that ink color before and it is only three characters. so hard to distinguish from the other scripts. urn:cite2:hmt:e4.v1:43v
 # Atypical Pages:
 - urn:cite2:hmt:e4.v1:1r
 - urn:cite2:hmt:e4.v1:1v